 With all of this new-found evidence on the negatives of icing injuries, it begs the question:

-‘If ice delays healing, even if it can temporarily numb pain, should we still be using it?’
+‘If ice delays healing, even if it can temporarily reduce pain and swelling, should we still be using it?’

 Probably not.